techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-htc-u23-pro-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 **Step 2:** Agree to Terms and Conditions

-Open Move to iOS on your Honor Magic 5.
+Open Move to iOS on your HTC U23 Pro.
 Review the terms and conditions and press "Agree" to proceed.

 **Step 3:** Enter the Code

 On your iPod, a six to ten-digit code will be displayed.
-Enter this code when prompted on your Honor Magic 5.
+Enter this code when prompted on your HTC U23 Pro.

 **Step 4:** Select Content to Transfer